Patient education: Long-acting methods of birth control (Beyond the Basics)

 ●Copper-containing IUD (brand name: Paragard) (picture 1) prevents pregnancy by preventing sperm from reaching the fallopian tubes.
 The copper-containing IUD lasts for at least 10 years and is highly effective in preventing pregnancy; the pregnancy rate in women who use a copper-containing IUD is less than one percent in the first year of use (table 2).
 Some women who use a copper-containing IUD have heavier and longer menstrual periods.

-●Levonorgestrel-releasing IUDs (brand names Mirena, Skyla, and Liletta) (picture 2) prevent pregnancy by thickening the cervical mucus and thinning the endometrium (the lining of the uterus).
+●Levonorgestrel-releasing IUDs (brand names Mirena, Kyleena, Skyla, and Liletta) (picture 2) prevent pregnancy by thickening the cervical mucus and thinning the endometrium (the lining of the uterus).
 They also decrease menstrual bleeding and pain.
-Although IUDs can be removed at any time, the Mirena IUD lasts for at least five years, and the Skyla and Liletta IUDs lasts for three years.
-Both are highly effective in preventing pregnancy; the pregnancy rate in women who use a levonorgestrel-releasing IUD is less than one percent in the first year of use (table 2).
+Although IUDs can be removed at any time, the Mirena and Kyleena IUDs can stay in place for up to five years, Liletta can stay in place for up to four years, and Skyla can stay in place for up to three years.
+All are highly effective in preventing pregnancy; the pregnancy rate in women who use a levonorgestrel-releasing IUD is less than one percent in the first year of use (table 2).
 Some women completely stop having menstrual periods while using a levonorgestrel-releasing IUD; this is not harmful and does not require treatment.
 Menstrual periods will return when the IUD is removed.

 IUDs have relatively few side effects, and are reversible.
 If you decide you want to become pregnant, you can do so by having the IUD removed by a health care professional.
 IUDs do not affect your chance of becoming pregnant after the IUD is removed so you can try to get pregnant right away.